 See below how we can dismantle and fully repair / restore your old greenhouse frame back to as near new condition including glass and standard internal fittings.
 Before returning to site and re-erecting.

-Equally we do not supply. make or retail any individual components or parts for greenhouses , Our service is based on the whole greenhouse restoration.
+Equally we do not supply, make or retail any individual components, frames or parts for greenhouses, Our service is based on a whole greenhouse restoration service.

 We can take down an old Tired and rotting Alton Greenhouse then repair and restore it back to its original condition in less time and far less money than you can normally get a new one for.